 What can I use instead of Maple Syrup?

-You can use honey, agave or a sugar free syrup in this recipe in place of the maple syrup.
+You can use honey, agave or a sugar free syrup in this healthy pumpkin muffin recipe in place of the maple syrup.
 Just note that the flavor will be different.

+Looking for more breakfast treats that are healthy?
+Texan Erin has a lovely recipe for Paleo Apple Muffins.
 Looking to keep this completely sugar-free?
 These Sugar-Free Chocolate Chips are simple to make.

 If you make this recipe, please stop back by and leave a star rating and a comment letting me know what you thought.

 - ¼ teaspoon salt

 - ¼ cup coconut oil, melted and cooled (or oil of choice)